 The first pages, which establish the forward direction, should display the team and/or project name, have a table of important information and a team member listing.
 If you are using Confluence, make use of page layout sections and add a mission statement near the top of the page, which can aid recognition of the wiki.
 A section for people who are new to the project is usually appreciated as well.

 The day-to-day tasks are vital to keep the site relevant and fresh.
 Big changes to staff or primary project URLs are relatively uncommon, but spreading information about a recent release issue or the highlighting the latest team ideas on automation become regular tasks.
 Maintenance, including the removal of old or redundant pages, is also vital, as team members forget to 'prune' their pages and in most cases won't have permission to delete content anyway.
 When trying to identify pages to remove, look out for ones with no incoming links, lack of recent activity and out-of-date information.
 However, if necessary, an 'out-of-date' page can be made to allow any user to move their old pages for later deletion.

 There are several collaboration techniques with a Confluence wiki, so make sure you and your team understand them.

-- Editing the page directly.
-If a team member wants to enhance an existing document or piece of information, they just do it.
-If you write as the same time as someone else, Confluence will try to merge the changes, or at the very least show you where the differences are.
+- Editing the page directly - if a team member wants to enhance an existing document or piece of information, they just do it.
+If you write at the same time as someone else, Confluence will try to merge the changes, or at the very least show you where the differences are.
 Pages have their own history, allowing you to revert to older versions if you make a mess.